bhatumar533/Lazymux-kali/README.md

-# Lazymux-kali
+# Lazymux
-needer for kali tools
+Lazymux tools installer is very easy to use, only provided for lazy termux users. -,-